Skip to main content

 This configuration ensures that only authenticated requests can interact with the internal service exposed on /petstore.

-• If a request is sent to API7 Enterprise without any key or with a wrong key, the request is rejected.
+• If a request is sent to API7 Gateway without any key or with the wrong key, the request is rejected.

-• If a request is sent to API7 Enterprise with bot-key, the request is authenticated and sent by FetchBot to fetch data from the internal service.
+• If a request is sent to API7 Gateway with bot-key, the request is authenticated and sent by FetchBot to fetch data from the internal service.
 The limit-count rate limiting plugin on the FetchBot consumer takes effect, limiting the number of requests within a 5-second window to 2.
-If the rate limiting threshold has not been met, the request is forwarded to the upstream service.
+If the rate-limiting threshold has not been met, the request is forwarded to the upstream service.
 Otherwise, it is rejected.

-• If a request is sent to API7 Enterprise with john-key, the request is authenticated and sent by JohnDoe, subsequently being forwarded to the upstream endpoint.
+• If a request is sent to API7 Gateway with john-key, the request is authenticated and sent by JohnDoe, subsequently being forwarded to the upstream endpoint.

 In this scenario, the authentication plugin is executed before the limit-count rate limiting plugin in accordance with the plugins execution phases.

-There are two main design patterns for building authentication and authorization in an API7 Enterprise-based architecture.
+There are two main design patterns for building authentication and authorization in an API7 Gateway-based architecture.

 The first and most commonly adopted approach is to authenticate and authorize requests through a third-party identity provider (IdP), such as Keycloak:

 In some environments, a request might need to go through more than one IdP before it can be forwarded to the upstream endpoints.
 In such cases, you can configure multiple authentication plugins, each corresponding to an IdP on one consumer.
-API7 Enterprise will not show success response until all IdPs have granted access to the request.
+API7 Gateway will not show a successful response until all IdPs have granted access to the request.

-The second and a more basic approach is to perform authentication and authorization on the API gateway itself, using key-auth, basic-auth, jwt-auth, hmac-auth plugins:
+The second and more basic approach is to perform authentication and authorization on the API7 Gateway itself, using built-in credentials.
+So far credentials contains Key Authentication, Basic Authentication, JWT Authentication, and HMAC Authentication.

 API7.ai Logo